 As for the types of foods to offer your baby in the beginning, you can refer to our “How To Introduce Solid Foods To Your Baby” article, or our Solid Foods Charts for tips on what kinds of foods are best to begin.

-As the video points out, “sweet” foods (like carrots, sweet potatoes, fruits, etc.) are good first foods, since they mimic the sweet taste of breastmilk.
+“Sweet” foods (like carrots, sweet potatoes, fruits, etc.) are good first foods, since they mimic the sweet taste of breastmilk.
 And infant cereal mixed with breastmilk or formula can be good to start with as well.

 Whatever foods you introduce first, remember that their texture should be thin and perfectly smooth, so that baby is able to easily swallow them.
 Down the road, you’ll be able to introduce lumpy, mashed foods, and eventually, small pieces of finger good!
 But for now, stick to runny purees.